 Elderly people tend to lose body heat faster as they age.
 This made me worry about him getting hypothermia in the winter.

 So, I did some research and found 5 tips on hypothermia prevention in the elderly:

-- Set home temperature to at least 68 – 70 degrees.
+- Set home temperature to at least 68 – 70 degrees Fahrenheit.

-- Inside the home: wear socks, slippers, a hat or scarf, and cover up with an afghan.
+- Inside the home: wear socks, slippers, a warm hat or scarf, and cover up with a warm blanket.

-- Outside: wear layers of clothing plus thermal underwear.
+- Outside: wear layers of loose clothing plus long underwear.
 Use both a hat and a neck scarf, plus gloves and heavy socks.

-- Check on the senior in cold weather.
+- Check on older people in cold weather.
 Move them to a heated place if the power goes out.

 Hypothermia happens because of:

 - A reduced ability to perceive temperature changes